hexarad/optirad-docs/_docs/how-to-begin.md

 ## Organisations

-O﻿rganisations can be entered, to which you can add:
+Organisations can be entered, to which you can add:

 ### Work Sessions

-W﻿ork sessions can be entered
+Work sessions can be entered

 ### On Call Session

-O﻿n call sessions can be entered
+On call sessions can be entered